kubecost/docs/aws-cloud-integrations.md

-By default, Kubecost finds your prices by using the public AWS pricing API.
-To pull more accurate pricing information from AWS, two integrations with your account are required:
+Kubecost pulls asset prices from the public AWS pricing API by default.
+To have accurate pricing information from AWS, you can integrate directly with your account.
+This integration will properly account for Enterprise Discount Programs, Reserved Instance usage, Savings Plans, spot usage and more.
+This resource describes the required steps for achieving this.

-Cost and Usage Report integration via Athena: Kubecost integrates with the cost and usage report via Athena.
-From this, kubecost reads Reserved Instance pricing, Savings Plan pricing, exact network costs, Enterprise discounts, and tagged out-of-cluster-costs.

-Spot Instance Feed Integration: Kubecost integrates with your spot data feed to pull spot data information, as the CUR is often many hours behind.
+# Cost and Usage Report Integration

-# Setting up the CUR:
+## Step 1: Setting up the CUR

 [https://docs.aws.amazon.com/cur/latest/userguide/cur-ate-setup.html#create-athena-cur](https://docs.aws.amazon.com/cur/latest/userguide/cur-ate-setup.html#create-athena-cur)

-Note the name of the bucket you create to place the CUR
+Note the name of the bucket you create for CUR data.
+This will be used in following steps.

-# Setting up IAM permissions:
+## Step 2: Setting up IAM permissions

-## Via Cloudformation:
+### Add via Cloudformation:
 Kubecost offers a set of cloudformation templates to help set your IAM roles up.
 If you’re new to provisioning IAM roles, we suggest downloading our templates and using the cloudformation wizard to set these up: [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) .
 Download template files from the URLs provided below and upload them as the stack template in the Creating a stack > Selecting a stack template step.